Production Planning (Textile)

 Production planning in textiles is multi-stage: spinning → weaving/knitting → dyeing → finishing → inspection → cutting → stitching (for garments).
 Each stage has independent machines, cycle times, and constraints.

-Textile-specific planning challenges: (1) Dark colors must be dyed before light colors (contamination), (2) Beam changes on looms take hours (batch similar constructions), (3) Dyeing cycles differ by fabric type (continuous vs batch), (4) WIP accumulates between stages, so balance is critical.
+Textile-specific planning challenges: (1) Light colors must be dyed before dark colors, because residual dark dyestuff contaminates subsequent light shades (and an off-shade light batch can be recovered by re-dyeing it darker, which does not work in reverse), (2) Beam changes on looms take hours (batch similar constructions), (3) Dyeing cycles differ by fabric type (continuous vs batch), (4) WIP accumulates between stages, so balance is critical.

 Good production planning balances three objectives: on-time delivery (customer service), capacity utilization (cost efficiency), and inventory levels (working capital).
 Trade-offs are constant.